 Spain’s third largest city is considerably cheaper to live in than Barcelona or Madrid with rental prices around 50% less.
 Like Barcelona, it boasts a coastal location with great beaches in the city and around and it also has the best climate of the three with average temperatures of 17°C even during the winter while the summer heat is more bearable than in the capital.

 While there are visitors, Valencia is by no means the victim of the same kind of mass tourism which clogs Barcelona’s streets at the weekend and through the summer.
 It’s a great option for people looking for a slice of Spanish culture.
 The city that gave the world the paella, is at its best in March when the Falles celebrations illuminate the whole town and Valencia features in our rundown of the cheapest cities to live in Spain.

-Estimated Total Living Costs in Valencia for 1 Person (including rent) – 900 Euros/Month
+Estimated Total Living Costs in Valencia for 1 Person (including rent) – 1150 Euros/Month

 Another major Western European city that is quite cheap to live in by the standards of the region is Lisbon.
-The Portuguese capital offers rustic charm and centuries of history across it’s central old barrios.
+The Portuguese capital offers rustic charm and centuries of history across its central old barrios.
 While you may get sick of constantly walking up and down its steep hills, Lisbon is a unique place and has a very different vibe to neighbouring Spain.

 The city hugs the Atlantic coastline and is well connected to the rest of Portugal with trains running to the sun-soaked Algarve and the main towns in the North in just a few hours ensuring weekend getaways are very easy to arrange.
 Closer to Lisbon, the nearby golden sands of the Costa da Caparica offers an easy escape from city life.